spatie/image-optimizer/README.md

 ## Which tools will do what?

-The package will automatically decide which tools to use.
+The package will automatically decide which tools to use on a particular image.

 ### JPGs